eugenenazirov/python-project-lvl1/README.md

 Install the package with `pip install` and `*repository cloning https link*`.

-Or clone the repository on your machine and install it by `pip install .` call it only be in repo directory.
+Or clone the repository on your machine and install it by `pip install .`, call it only being in repo directory.

 ##### Requirements: